citp/privacy-policy-historical/s/se/ser/sermo.com.md

 You may opt-out of any promotional emails at any time by following the unsubscribe instructions in the promotional emails you receive from us.

-Should You want to correct any of the information You provided, You may contact us at the address [info@sermo.com](mailto:info@sermo.com) or SERMO, Inc. 60 South Street, Suite 910, Boston, MA 02111.
+Should You want to correct any of the information You provided, You may contact us at the address [info@sermo.com](mailto:info@sermo.com) or SERMO, 200 Park Ave South, New York, NY 10003.

 ### 4b.
 Notification of Changes